Kiiri/angular-directives/README.md

 jQuery, AngularJS, Font-Awesome (for some icons)

 Current directives:
+* autocomplete (Directive used to display ajax autocomplete results)
 * angular-button (Button with loading, disabled, propagate attributes.
 Works well in conjunction with clickoutside)
 * checkbox (Angular wrapper for checkbox)
 * clickoutside (Call a given function when a user clicks outside of an element)